 - Ticket Center at Tokyo Disney Resort

-You can buy tickets on the same day right at the T. But, if the parks are at capacity, they will suspend sales of tickets until they can allow more guests in.
+You can buy tickets on the same day right at the ticket booths.
+However, if the Parks are at capacity, they will suspend sales of tickets until a specified time (they post this information outside the parks).
 If you are staying at the resort, you can buy tickets when you book your hotel.
-Hotel Guests are also guaranteed park admittance.
+Hotel guests are also guaranteed Park admittance.

 Cast members in both locations are very helpful and give service in English.